When is local search both effective and efficient?: Effectiveness from smooth to semismooth fitness landscapes

-Given a binary Boolean \VCSP-instance $\mathcal{C}$, this algorithms runs in time linear in the maximum degree $\Delta(\mathcal{C})$ of the constraint graph.
-To check if $\mathcal{C}$ implements a smooth landscape, run \lang{ConditionallySignIndependent}$(\mathcal{C},i,\emptyset,0^n)$ on every $i$ and return the conjunction of their outputs.

-Relaxing the definition of smooth while maintaining effectiveness: a fitness landscape on the hypercube is a \emph{semismooth fitness landscape} if every subcube is single peaked~\cite{evoPLS}.
-These are also known as completely unimodal pseudo-Boolean functions~\cite{completelyUnimodal}, or acyclic unique-sink orientations (AUSOs) of the hypercube~\cite{AUSO_Thesis,AUSO}.\footnote{ AUSOs were introduced to abstract linear programs for studying the efficiency of simplex algorithms.
-And linear programming is the prototypical ``efficiently solvable'' single-peaked combinatorial optimization problem, and simplex algorithms are the prototypical local search algorithms for this problem. } Semismooth fitness landscapes have a nice characterization in terms of the biological concept of sign epistasis~\cite{evoPLS,rse2,rse1,se}:
+We can relax the definition of smooth while maintaining effectiveness: a fitness landscape on the hypercube is a \emph{semismooth fitness landscape} if every subcube is single peaked~\cite{evoPLS}.
+These are also known as completely unimodal pseudo-Boolean functions~\cite{completelyUnimodal}, or acyclic unique-sink orientations (AUSOs) of the hypercube~\cite{AUSO_Thesis,AUSO}.
+Semismooth fitness landscapes have a nice characterization in terms of the biological concept of sign epistasis~\cite{evoPLS,rse2,rse1,se}:

 \begin{definition}[Kaznatcheev, Cohen and Jeavons \textcite{repCP}] We say index $i$ \emph{sign-depends} on $j$ in background $x$ (and write $\se[x]{j}{i}$) if $f(x[i\mapsto \Bar{x}_i]) > f(x)$ and $f(x[\{i,j\} \mapsto \Bar{x}_i\Bar{x}_j]) \leq f(x[j\mapsto \Bar{x}_j])$ If there is no background assignment $x$ such that $\se[x]{j}{i}$ then we say that $i$ \emph{does not sign-depend} on $j$ (write $\nse{j}{i}$).
 If for all $j\neq i$ we have $\nse{j}{i}$ then we say that $i$ is \emph{sign-independent}. \end{definition}